KaiiMenai/pands-project/README.md

 **Linear regression** was used to test this further.
 Looking at feature vs feature and then also separating the analysis on a more granular scale to look specifically at the species results.
 Petal features have significant influence over one another (R<sup>2</sup> = 0.93).

 Finally **logistic regression** was conducted on the dataset to see whether it could be used to predict a species of iris flower based purely on inputted values.
 The outcome for the accuracy of this potential model was 1.0, a perfect model, giving a high level of accuracy for any predictions made.
 This accuracy result is likely due to the simplicity and linear separability of the iris dataset.
 A **confusion matrix** was plotted to aid in visualising the performance of the **logistic regression model**, aiding in seeing clearly where discrepancies would be in the species predicted.

+## Explain what the code does for the important tests

 # Conclusion